rizveehasan19/Net-Revenue-Management-NRM-in-the-FMCG-industry-using-Excel/README.md

-# Net Revenue Management (NRM) in the FMCG industry using excel
+# Net Revenue Management (NRM) in the FMCG industry using Microsoft Excel

 Net Revenue Management (NRM) is a strategic approach designed to maximize a brand's profitability.
 There are 5 pillars or initiatives have been collectively driving businesses to an estimated extent of 66% across industries.
 I have implemented this in this case study in the FMCG domain.
 Let's dive into these initiatives one by one to understand the process: